Chart Color Schemes

 New Lambton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-New Lambton's educational attainment is notably higher than broader norms, with 35.2% of residents aged 15+ possessing university qualifications compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
-The area's educational advantage is evident in its high proportion of Bachelor degree holders at 23.5%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 32.9% of residents aged 15+ holding such qualifications, including advanced diplomas (10.9%) and certificates (22.0%).
-Educational participation is notably high in New Lambton, with 31.4% of residents currently enrolled in formal education.
+New Lambton's residents aged 15 and above exhibit high educational attainment, with 35.2% holding university qualifications compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most prevalent at 23.5%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.5%).
+Vocational credentials are also prominent, with 32.9% of residents holding them - advanced diplomas account for 10.9% and certificates for 22.0%.
+Educational participation is notable, with 31.4% currently enrolled in formal education, including 10.4% in primary, 8.7% in secondary, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education